Community Worker Program (C101)

 Program Overview

-George Brown College's Community Worker (C101) program prepares students to work for progressive social change with organizations, communities and individuals across a range of issues such as poverty, housing, legal rights, discrimination, food justice, immigration and refugee settlement.
+The Community Worker program prepares students to work for progressive social change with organizations, communities and individuals across a range of issues such as poverty, housing, legal rights, discrimination, food justice, immigration and refugee settlement.

 Full Description

-Grounded within social justice and human rights, we provide students with the critical analyses, knowledge, skills and attitude required to work with diverse and historically marginalized individuals and communities on a range of concerns.
+If you are passionate about human rights and social justice, the two-year Community Worker (C101) diploma program is for you.
+Students gain the knowledge and skills required to work with diverse and historically marginalized individuals and communities on a range of concerns.

 This is an approved education program by the Ontario College of Social Workers and Social Service Workers (OCSWSSW).
 Graduates of this program may apply to receive the additional designation of RSSW (Registered Social Service Worker).
 Extra fees may apply.